inferno-framework/g10-wiki-walkthrough/Walkthrough.md

 * In the Inferno Modal, provide the Client ID (and Client Secret if it is a Confidential Client) and click 'Execute'.
 * The tests start executing until user input is required.
 A Tests Running modal will appear to ask if Inferno can redirect to the fhir server's authorization page.
 Click 'Continue'.
 * From here you should follow the fhir server's authorization process.
 For the Inferno reference server:

-* and an overall test result for the entire step will be presented, along with results for each component of the test.
-Click on 'details' for more information about any component of the test.
+> * Select a Patient
+> * [PICTURE HERE]
+> * Keep all scopes checked, and click 'Authorize'
+> * [PICTURE HERE]
+> The authorization process should redirect you back to inferno, which will continue executing the tests.

+You should be able to view the results of the Standalone Patient App tests here.

 ![Discovery Complete](images/discovery_complete.png)